Why Bathing with Elephants is Unhygienic and Unethical

 Check Out Our Elephant Experiences in Phuket

-By supporting the Phuket Nature Elephant Reserve, you help in the fight against animal cruelty.
+By visiting the Phuket Elephant Nature Reserve, you help to support conservation efforts.

 Browse our range of elephant activities in Phuket to see how you can create memories you’ll never forget — or regret.